moorepants/eme185/content/pages/sponsor-guide.rst

 to develop working prototypes by the course's end.
 Keep in mind that the students are working on designs and prototypes, which are by definition **not a consumer ready product**.
-It is important to also be aware that out of our 100-160 students in the course each year we do occasionally have a team that underperforms.
+It is important to also be aware that out of our 100-160 students in the course each year we do haves teams that underperform.

 Funding
 =======